NmpsZ/SpawnCtl/README.md

-# DeployQuest 🚀
+# SpawnCtl 🚀

 > A Self-Service Game Server Hosting Platform for Minecraft & Terraria.

-**DeployQuest** is a lightweight, multi-tenant game server management panel built specifically for single-host deployments.
+**SpawnCtl** is a lightweight, multi-tenant game server management panel built specifically for single-host deployments.
 It allows users to instantly spin up game servers (Minecraft or Terraria) on demand, exposes them securely to the public internet without port-forwarding using Playit.gg, and automatically shuts them down when idle to conserve system resources.

 ---